shedskin/shedskin/doc/README.rst

 To install the **Debian** package, simply download and install it using your package manager.

-If there are complaints about missing dependencies, the following explicitly installs them:
+If there are complaints about missing dependencies, the following explicitly installs these:

 ``sudo apt-get install g++ libpcre3-dev libgc-dev``